housing & healthcare (EN) sub

 On our overview page

-you can see how the UK compares with other countries.
+you can compare the UK with other countries.